agarwalvipin/open_cfa/database/CONTEXT.md

    - Motivates users through the badge system

 This user statistics system provides valuable insights to help users focus their study efforts and track their progress toward CFA exam readiness.

+## Role Management System

+We've implemented a comprehensive role management system using Firebase Authentication custom claims to control access to different features of the application:

+### User Roles

+The system supports three distinct user roles with a hierarchical access structure:

+1. **Student** (default role):
+   - Access to quizzes and personal dashboard
+   - Can view their own performance statistics
+   - Cannot access administrative or instructor features

+2. **Instructor**:
+   - All student privileges
+   - Access to question management (browse and edit questions)
+   - Access to student progress monitoring
+   - Cannot manage users or access admin dashboard

+3. **Administrator**:
+   - All instructor and student privileges
+   - User management capabilities (assign/change roles)
+   - Access to system-wide statistics and admin dashboard
+   - Full access to all system features

+### Implementation Details

+1. **Firebase Custom Claims**:
+   - User roles are stored as custom claims in Firebase Authentication
+   - New users are automatically assigned the 'student' role
+   - Only administrators can change user roles

+2. **Role-Based Access Control**:
+   - Each page checks the user's role before allowing access
+   - Navigation options are dynamically displayed based on user role
+   - Unauthorized access attempts are redirected to the home page

+3. **Admin Interface**:
+   - User management page for viewing and modifying user roles
+   - Admin dashboard with system-wide statistics
+   - Monitoring of user activity and performance

+4. **Instructor Tools**:
+   - Question management interface for browsing and editing questions
+   - Student progress monitoring with detailed performance analytics
+   - Topic performance visualization across all students

+### Recent Enhancements (May 2025)

+1. **Improved Navigation System**:
+   - Implemented role-based sidebar navigation
+   - Dynamically shows options based on user's role
+   - Organized navigation into logical sections (main navigation, instructor tools, admin tools)

+2. **Admin User Management**:
+   - Created utility script (`create_admin.py`) for promoting users to admin role
+   - Implemented admin interface for managing user roles
+   - Added ability to view all users and change their roles

+3. **Session State Management**:
+   - Improved handling of Streamlit session state for better navigation
+   - Fixed initialization issues with session variables
+   - Enhanced logout process to properly clean up session state

+4. **Database Integration**:
+   - Updated all components to use the correct database file (`cfa_questions.db`)
+   - Ensured proper database connections across all application modules
+   - Implemented error handling for database connection issues

+This role management system ensures proper access control while providing specialized tools for different user types, enhancing both security and usability of the application.
+The system is fully integrated with Firebase Authentication and Firestore, providing a seamless and secure user experience.